-English congregants, both Ashkenazi and Sefardi, wore the 19th century top hat in Shule as they did in the street.
+English congregants, both Ashkenazi and Sephardi, wore the 19th century top hat in shule as they did in the street.
 The tzylinder was widespread in continental Europe, too, until the Holocaust destroyed synagogues, congregations and historic traditions.

 As hat styles changed, the synagogal top hat was seen less and less, and in England was maintained only by the honorary officers and, in some places, the shammas.

-But on great occasions like Kol Nidre night and Yom Kippur there were still some congregants who, even in recent decades, wore top hats.
-The London Sefardi synagogues, however, continue to see a sprinkling of toppers, and the synagogue maintains a special room surrounded by shelves of hat boxes which contain the top hats of congregants living and (in some cases) long dead.
+But on great occasions like Kol Nidrei night and Yom Kippur there were still some congregants who, even in recent decades, wore top hats.
+The London Sephardi synagogues, however, continue to see a sprinkling of toppers, and the synagogue maintains a special room surrounded by shelves of hat boxes which contain the top hats of congregants living and (in some cases) long dead.

 Nor should anyone scoff at top hats as goyish and assimilatory.
 Supposedly Jewish styles like the shtreimel and kapote (and the sheitel) are also imitations and survivals of the usages of the non-Jewish gentry in the eastern Europe of a past age.

 In Australia the colonial cringe has gone, and so, in most places, has the formal wear.
 Only two out of about a hundred Australian synagogues maintain the old style: one in Sydney and one in Melbourne*.
 How long they will maintain the top hats no one can be certain.
 It may be that one day in the height of the hot Australian summer an exasperated synagogue president will throw his top hat out of the window and sit in shule in his yarmulke.
 (But I cannot be certain; a top hat is an expensive investment!)